omerfarukz/WebBen/README.md

 ```

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
-Do not hasistate to contirubute. :rocket:
+Contributions are always welcome.
+- Open an issue or create a pull request.
+- Share with your friends.
+- Give a Star.

 Thanks! :heart: